 Benzaclin Side Effects

-Note: This page contains information about the side effects of benzoyl peroxide / clindamycin topical.
-Some of the dosage forms included on this document may not apply to the brand name Benzaclin.
+Note: This document contains side effect information about benzoyl peroxide / clindamycin topical.
+Some of the dosage forms listed on this page may not apply to the brand name Benzaclin.

 For the Consumer

 Applies to benzoyl peroxide/clindamycin topical: external gel, external kit

 What are some side effects that I need to call my doctor about right away?